HumbertoDiego/lidar-experiments/README.md

 echo "source ~/ldlidar_ros_ws/devel/setup.bash" >> ~/.bashrc
 ```

-from now on you can run the publisher just by:
+From now on you can run the publisher just by:

 ```shell
 ubuntu@ubiquityrobot:~$ roslaunch ldlidar_sl_ros ld14p.launch